 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-FD_PREDATOR_PREY is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version.
+FD_PREDATOR_PREY is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version and a Python version.

 FD1D_HEAT_EXPLICIT, a C++ program which uses the finite difference method and explicit time stepping to solve the time dependent heat equation in 1D.